apptension/openwind/README.md

 yarn storybook
 ```

-Grab your unique element id from newly generated object in elements.json, find your component using this id and start the magic.
+Grab your unique element id from a newly generated object in elements.json, find your component using this id and start the magic.
 When you finish just create a pull request and wait for our review.

 ## Ready to submit? 🚀